How Much Did Nico Echavarria Win At The Zozo Championship?

 (Image credit: Getty Images)

-American Major winners headline a strong field at the event, including defending champion Collin Morikawa.
-He beat Eric Cole and Beau Hossler by six shots a year ago and will be hoping for a similarly dominant performance this week.
+American Major winners headlined a strong field at the event, including defending champion Collin Morikawa.
+He beat Eric Cole and Beau Hossler by six shots a year ago and would have been hoping for a similarly dominant performance this week before finishing T54th.

-He is joined by World No.2 Xander Schauffele, who won two of this year’s four Majors, while another big names in the field is 2021 Masters champion Hideki Matsuyama, who is playing in his homeland and looking for his second Zozo Championship title.
+He was joined by World No.2 Xander Schauffele, who won two of this year’s four Majors, while another big name in the field was 2021 Masters champion Hideki Matsuyama, who was playing in his homeland and looking for his second Zozo Championship title.

-Two-time PGA Champion Justin Thomas also appears, along with other big names including Sahith Theegala, Sungjae Im, Max Homa, Min Woo Lee, Nick Taylor and Will Zalatoris.
+Two-time PGA Champion Justin Thomas also appeared, coming up just short of victory once again after a close run in 2020, along with other big names including Sahith Theegala, Sungjae Im, Max Homa, Min Woo Lee, Nick Taylor and Will Zalatoris.

 Where Is The Zozo Championship?